jlimadev/aws-certification-cloud-practitioner-notes/notes/s3/README.md

 ### S3 Storage Classes

 Amazon S3 has multiple classes of storage, and the type of storage can save some costs.
+A single bucket can have objects in different classes.
+They are defined in Object Level.

 To understand better the classes we need to understand the concepts of Durability and Availability.

 **Durability**: Means how long your file will keep stored or How often you will lose your file.
 AWS by default have the High Durability (99,99 | 11 9's) of objects across multiple AZ in all storage classes.

 **Availability**:
-Here are they: How readily available a service is.
+How readily available a service is.
 S3 standard has 99.99% availability.
 S3 may not be available per 53 minutes in a year.

+The S3 storage classes are:

 **Amazon S3 Standard - General Purpose:**